You have an outdated browser

 A broader gender diversity is expected to achieve good employee well-being.

-Under Section 99b of the Danish Financial Statements Act, a company of Royal Greenland's size must set target figures for the proportion of the underrepresented gender in the executive management body, as well as for other management levels, and must also describe when the target figures are expected to be achieved.
+Under section 99b of the Danish Financial Statements Act, a company of Royal Greenland's size must set targets for the proportion of the underrepresented gender in the executive management body (Supervisory Board), as well as for other management levels five years back and explain when the targets are expected to be met.

 Risks and opportunities